18F/federalist-design/visual/guidelines/ui-styleguide.md

-Based on the U.S. Web Design Standards, Federalist UI Styleguide sets for visual design consistency across the application.
+Based on the U.S. Web Design Standards, Federalist UI Styleguide sets for visual design consistency across the Federalist website and platform.

 # Colors